alainsaas/gds/content/content.md

 - Game data science applied to game development

 ### Submission
-Please follow the same procedure and guidelines as in the [main track](https://www.ualberta.ca/~dsaa16/cfpapers.html), but select the track "Special session" on the [submission website](https://easychair.org/conferences/?conf=dsaa2016).
+Please follow the [special session papers guidelines](https://www.ualberta.ca/~dsaa16/cfSSpapers.html), and select the track "Special session" on the [submission website](https://easychair.org/conferences/?conf=dsaa2016).

 ####Highlights
 - Conference paper submissions should be limited to a maximum of 10 pages, in the [IEEE 2-column format](http://www.ieee.org/conferences_events/conferences/publishing/templates.html).